-Third grant under Winter Economy Plan: this will cover the three-month period from 1 November 2020 to 31 January 2021 and will be available for claiming from 30 November 2020.
-The grant will be calculated at 80% of three months' average monthly trading profits, paid out in a single instalment and capped at £7,500 in total.
-This is an increase from the previously announced amount of 55%.
+The third grant, under the Winter Economy Plan, covered the three-month period from 1 November 2020 to 31 January 2021 and was available from 30 November 2020 to 29 January 2021.
+The grant was calculated at 80% of three months' average monthly trading profits, paid out in a single instalment and capped at £7,500 in total.
+This was an increase from the previously announced amount of 55%.

-HMRC requires a bank account number and sort code to pay the grant into (only provide bank account details where a Bacs payment can be accepted).
+HMRC requires a bank account number and sort code.
+(Only provide bank account details where a Bacs payment can be accepted.)
 You’ll have to confirm to HMRC that your business has been adversely affected by coronavirus.

 It is imperative that HMRC has the correct contact details of taxpayers (current address, phone numbers and email) so that applicants can be notified of their eligibility to claim.

 Once the claim has been submitted, HMRC will confirm if the grant is approved.